-We currently advise that all New Zealanders do not travel overseas at this time due to the outbreak of COVID-19, associated health risks and widespread travel restrictions.
-Due to the difficulty travellers are experiencing returning home, some New Zealanders overseas may need to stay safely where they are until they can return home.
+We currently advise that all New Zealanders do not travel overseas at this time due to the COVID-19 pandemic, associated health risks and widespread travel restrictions.
+Due to the difficulty travellers are experiencing returning to New Zealand, some New Zealanders overseas may need to stay safely where they are until they can return home.

 We recognise that not all New Zealanders who want to return home are able to do so.
 New Zealanders who cannot return home for the time being should take steps to stay safely where they are.

 Please note that in some cases the ability of the New Zealand Government to provide consular assistance may be limited due to local restrictions on movement and other services.

 Consider whether you have access to health care and support systems if you get sick while overseas.
 Be aware that you may be placed in quarantine, be required to self-isolate or be subject to strict movement restrictions.
-Your travel insurance may be affected by the outbreak of COVID-19.
+Your travel insurance may be affected by COVID-19.
 Contact your travel insurer if you have questions or concerns about whether you are covered by your insurance policy for any potential COVID-19 related expenses.
 Make sure you can access money to cover emergencies and unexpected delays.

 Our 'Do not travel' advisory was issued on 19 March 2020.
 It currently applies to all overseas destinations except for Australia (due to the quarantine-free travel arrangement between Australia and New Zealand).
-If you choose to travel despite our advice, our individual destination pages remain an essential of source of information on specific risks and contact information in that destination.
+If you choose to travel overseas despite our advice, our individual destination pages remain an essential of source of information on specific risks and contact information in that destination.